-Ewaso Lions has launched a pioneering new programme called Lion Watch that strengthens the collaboration between the tourism industry and wildlife conservationists.
-Lion Watch has two main functions: we provide advanced training to safari guides to help them become experts on lion identification and ecology, which translates to a richer experience for their guests; and it allows tourists to participate in research and conservation by uploading lion photos to an online database and increasing their awareness of conservation issues.
+Our Lion Watch programme strengthens the collaboration between the tourism industry and wildlife conservationists.
+Through Lion Watch, we provide advanced training to safari guides to help them become experts on lion identification and ecology, which translates to a richer experience for their guests.

 Using Citizen Science to Scale Up Lion Conservation

 Lion Watch is a unique partnership that benefits both conservation and tourism in northern Kenya.
-Lion Watch utilizes “citizen science” to enhance lion conservation by leveraging the knowledge and presence of guides and their tourists.
-Select safari guides are trained to collect data on lions while they are on game drives with clients.
-Meanwhile, tourists learn about lion conservation and can participate directly in lion research by uploading photos of lions into an online database.
-This increases the scale of lion monitoring and research by Ewaso Lions in our study area.
+Lion Watch utilises “citizen science” to enhance lion conservation by leveraging the knowledge and presence of safari guides.
+Select guides are trained to collect data on lions while they are on their daily game drives.
+At the same time, they inform their clients about lion conservation.
+This increases the scale of lion monitoring and research by Ewaso Lions in our study area while also raising awareness about lion conservation to visitors.

 How It Works

-Ewaso Lions is currently working with 20 Lion Watch Guides.
+Ewaso Lions has certified over 20 Lion Watch Guides.
 Ewaso Lions trained these Guides in all aspects of lion identification, monitoring, ecology, and GPS.
 We provide Guides with lion ID cards, aging books, and smart phones equipped with special apps for recording lion data.
 These smart phones allow Guides to easily collect lion IDs and locations.
 The data they collect is uploaded into an online database, analysed, and discussed in periodic meetings with the guides.
 This data will also help shape local policy for lion conservation.

 “After the [Lion Watch] training, now I know more about lions and the individuals we have in Samburu.
 I have been watching these animals for years.
 Now I know their stories and can share that with my guests.
 They will love it.”